PorismJamesDavidson/PorismJamesDavidson.github.io/pages/about.md

 * _List to follow of mailing list, Slack group, Github repositories etc_

 Implementation of the standard is discussed in the LGA's [Local Services Open Data Project group](https://khub.net/group/local-services-open-data-project) and via [OpenCommunity](https://opencommunity.org.uk/).

+You can submit changes to these pages viat Github at _GitHubPagesAddress_.